The views expressed on this blog are my own and do not necessarily reflect the views of Oracle

 $ make -f ins* ikfed

-The following is an example of using kfed to read the contents of the ASM disk header from ASMLIB disk DISK4 (I left out the bits of no immediate interest).
+The following is an example of using the kfed utility to read the ASM disk header from ASM disk /dev/sda1.

 kfbh.endian: 1 ; 0x000: 0x01